-In honor of Small Business Saturday this year, we’re taking an in-depth look at 3 new small businesses on the Marketplace, all launched in the last two months.
-Learn how Pink Package, Fikabröd, and Japan in the Box got their start -- and what motivates them to run a side business like a subscription box in the first place.
+In honor of Small Business Saturday this year, we’re taking an in-depth look at a pair of new small businesses on the Marketplace, both launched in the last two months.
+Learn how Fikabröd and Japan in the Box got their start -- and what motivates them to run a side business like a subscription box in the first place.

 When Becky Clutter’s best friend and beloved dog -- Preston, a basset hound -- passed away, she turned to baking to heal.
 Enter Fikabröd, her new baking-inspired subscription box.
 “In the kitchen,” her husband tells us, “Becky found some joy again, and she wanted to help others do the same.”
 Because for Becky, baking’s not about the food itself (though that’s certainly tasty) -- it’s about “an expression of creativity, a show of love, a moment to relax.”

 As one of her creative outlets, Becky spends a lot of time experimenting with new flavors and techniques in the kitchen.
 “Personally, I love being ‘forced’ to bake in order to test out new ingredients, tools, and the like,” she says.
 So Fikabröd specializes in bringing gourmet and hard-to-find ingredients straight to you, as well as “fun baking-related goodies” like cute patterned socks, supplies and more.
 “With Fikabröd, we hope to encourage bakers of all skill levels to experiment in the kitchen by providing them with interesting ingredients and tools.”